Barley wine: History

 The first beer to be marketed as barley wine was Bass No. 1 Ale, around 1870.

 The Anchor Brewing Company introduced the style to the United States in 1976 with its Old Foghorn Barleywine Style Ale.
-Old Foghorn was styled as "barleywine" (one word) out of fear that occurrence of the word "wine" on a beer label would displease regulators.
+Old Foghorn was styled as "barleywine" (one word) out of fear that the occurrence of the word "wine" on a beer label would displease regulators.
 In 1983, Sierra Nevada Brewing released Bigfoot Barleywine, becoming the second barley wine label in the United States.

 Characteristics

 Barley wine typically reaches an alcohol strength of 6 to 12% by volume and is brewed from specific gravities as high as 1.120; equal to 320g/L of sugars.
 Use of the word "wine" is due to its alcoholic strength similar to a wine, but since it is made from grain rather than fruit, it is a beer.
 Breweries in the United States typically release it once a year during the autumn or winter.